JungeAlexander/blogdown_website/content/blog/2023-02-05-book-review-hands-on-healthcare-data.md

 Nevertheless, I got a bit tired of this message after reading it time and time again and would have preferred a message like this to be presented in one place, maybe a standalone chapter.

-In addition, the book chapters describing analytics and machine learning for healthcare are pretty vague and I would have preferred more concrete examples of what worked and what did not work in the past.
+In addition, book chapters describing analytics and machine learning for healthcare are pretty high-level and I would have preferred more concrete examples of past successes and failures.

 # Verdict